AndriyKalashnykov/spring-on-k8s/README.md

     name: spring-on-k8s
     service: backend
 ```

+#### Sending Data From Spring Boot Into Wavefront - Wavefront Customer or Trial User

 To configure `Wavefront Customer or Trial User` modify [application.yaml](https://github.com/AndriyKalashnykov/spring-on-k8s/blob/2d109fbb2ea2a5c3c4a99a55c6daa9c8700e78f0/src/main/resources/application.yml)
 by specifying `freemium-account : false` and providing `uri` and `api-token` of the Wavefront instance.